nanvel/blog/pages/ddb-tutorial/dynamodb.md

 ## Errata / extend

-If You found an error or have something to add, fell free to click "Edit on GitHub" and create pull request, or just leave a comment.
+If You found an error or have something to add, feel free to click "Edit on GitHub" and create a pull request, or just leave a comment.